gabrieldansereau/ms_downscaling_metawebs/README.md

 network one (B, expected number of links).
 Both measures are assembled from the predicted probabilistic communities and networks, respectively.
 Values are first measured separately for all sites; then, the median value within each ecoregion was taken to represent the ecoregion-level value.
-(C-B) Representation of the 89% interquantile range of values within the ecoregion for expected richness (C) and expected number of links (D).
+(C-D) Representation of the 89% interquantile range of values within the ecoregion for expected richness (C) and expected number of links (D).
 All colour bars follow a log scale with tick marks representing even intervals.
 Real values (non-log transformed) are shown